LiliSLG/la-tecnica-no-se-olvida-cet-26/docs/blueprint.md

 # **App Name**: La técnica no se olvida

 ## Core Features:

-- Project Intro: A landing page that will describe the goals and scope of the project: the preservation of rural knowledge and technical projects from the students of the CET N°26 of Ingeniero Jacobacci.
+- **Project Intro:** A landing page that describes the goals and scope of the project: the preservation of rural knowledge and technical projects from the students of the CET N°26 of Ingeniero Jacobacci.
-- Project Catalog: Organize student technical projects in a clear, filterable manner (by year/topic).
-Require users to log in to view the projects.
+- **Project Catalog:** Organizes student technical projects in a clear, filterable manner (by year/topic).
+Requires users to log in to view the projects.
-- Oral History Archive: Present interviews (text, audio, video) with rural families.
+- **Oral History Archive:** Presents interviews (text, audio, video) with rural families and local knowledge holders.
-- Documentation: Provide instructions on usage, documentation and maintenance for future students and teachers.
+- **Documentation:** Provides instructions on usage, documentation, and maintenance for future students and teachers.
-- AI-powered Knowledge Base: Enable a user login, then respond to freeform questions based on the project information and documentation.
-An AI tool should identify whether the available documentation contains an answer to the question, and if so, present it to the user.
+- **AI-powered Knowledge Base:** Enables user login, then responds to freeform questions based on project information and documentation.
+The AI identifies whether available documentation contains an answer and presents it to the user.
+- **Admin Panel:** Allows authorized users to manage personas, organizations, projects, news, interviews.
+- **Rural Community Visibility:** Highlights the role of the CET in the local rural context and fosters intergenerational knowledge sharing.

+## Tech Stack:

+- **Frontend:** Next.js + React
+- **Backend:** Supabase (Postgres + Storage + Auth)
+- **Database:** Fully relational model with N:M relations, using enums, arrays, jsonb where appropriate.
+- **Storage:** Supabase Storage for images, documents, videos.
+- **AI:** Planned future integration with RAG-based system over Postgres + Storage.
+- **Auth:** Supabase Auth (email-based, possibly extendable to OAuth).

 ## Style Guidelines:

-- The primary color will be a muted violet (#A994D9) to represent creativity and wisdom, as this is a project that promotes education.
-It balances the technical aspect with the ingenuity required to realize each student project.
+- **Primary color:** Muted violet (#A994D9), representing creativity and wisdom, aligned with education.
-- Background color: Use a very light blue (#EBF4FA) to create a calming and trustworthy base.
+- **Background color:** Very light blue (#EBF4FA), creating a calming and trustworthy base.
-- Accent color: A desaturated green (#98D9A2), lighter than the primary color, that complements the primary while recalling the rural origins of the technical school, as well as the color present on the logo of CET N°26 Ingeniero Jacobacci.
+- **Accent color:** Desaturated green (#98D9A2), evoking the rural origins of the technical school and matching the CET N°26 logo.
-- Use clean, readable sans-serif fonts.
+- **Typography:** Clean, readable sans-serif fonts.
-- Icons should be simple and illustrative, reflecting the technical and rural aspects of the content.
+- **Icons:** Simple and illustrative, reflecting both technical and rural aspects of the content.
-- Maintain a clear, structured layout with easy navigation.
+- **Layout:** Clear, structured layout with intuitive navigation.

+## Design Considerations:

+- The system should remain easy to maintain and evolve by future CET students and teachers.
+- Data structure and UX must prioritize clarity and accessibility for non-technical users.
+- The platform should showcase student work while preserving and honoring local rural knowledge.
+- Content curation and editorial roles may evolve — the system must be flexible to accommodate this.